 On the flipside, losing an employee for any reason can hit your bottom line hard.
 Beyond the opportunity costs brought up in the previous section, there are real financial costs to losing a member of your team.
 A U.S. business will typically spend 150% of a given employee’s salary to look for their replacement, although it depends on the kind of employee.
 Plus, for the first one to three years of an employee’s tenure (again depending on the position and business), you’re likely to spend 10-20% of their salary on training.

-If not offering adequate benefits is causing your employees to look elsewhere, then it may be time to bite the bullet.
+If not offering adequate benefits or incentives is causing your employees to look elsewhere, then it may be time to bite the bullet.
 And if you think it’s too early to worry, then consider this: the smaller your business, the bigger the loss of an employee would affect you.

 Reward #3: Productivity